 In the four–star category, both Hotel Las Torres Patagonia and Hotel Rio Serrano are an especially good deal if you book multiple nights—three nights at Hotel Las Torres and two nights at Hotel Rio Serrano.
-Hotel Las Torres Patagonia is set right beneath the three granite Paine Towers, and I always favor the Superior Cipres rooms, which have large windows and prime views of Mount Almirante Nieto.
-At Hotel Rio Serrano, rooms overlook the Serrano River and the Paine Massif, and I personally like the Superior Paine Massif rooms on the second floor because of the great views, and the corner Superior King, since it has a small terrace.
-What’s more, if you stay at these properties you can come and go as you please and we’ll arrange for a Southwind private guide and a completely customized itinerary (Explora and Tierra guests must share these lodges’ guides).
+Hotel Las Torres Patagonia is set right beneath the three granite Paine Towers, and the Superior Cipres rooms have large windows and prime views of Mount Almirante Nieto.
+At Hotel Rio Serrano, rooms overlook the Serrano River and the Paine Massif; the Superior Paine Massif rooms on the second floor have great views, and the corner Superior King has a small terrace.
+At these properties you can come and go as you please and Tom will arrange for a private guide and a completely customized itinerary (Explora and Tierra guests must share those lodges’ guides).

 Best bang-for-your-buck estancia

 Estancia Nibepo Aike in Argentina, an authentic working ranch that offers a limited number of visitors a glimpse into the distinctive Patagonian lifestyle.
 Encompassing nearly 25,000 acres within Los Glaciares National Park and overlooking Lago Argentino, Nibepo Aike offers buckets of activities and gorgeous vistas everywhere you look.
 You can go horseback riding with a baqueano (cowboy) guide, fishing in nearby lakes, biking, or just relax and learn about life on a ranch (if you’ve never seen a sheep-shearing, this could be your chance).
 Meals here are sensational.
 Superior rooms with a corner location are the best value, with ample space and unbeatable views.